snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/subject/index.md

 s.set_user_id("user_id")
 ```

-### Set screen resolution with `set_screen_resolution`
+### `set_screen_resolution`

-If your Python code has access to the device's screen resolution, then you can pass this in to Snowplow too.
-Both numbers should be positive integers; note the order is width followed by height.
-For example:
+Set the screen resolution as below.
+Both numbers should be positive integers in the order width followed by height.

 ```python
 s.set_screen_resolution(1366, 768)
 ```

-### Set viewport dimensions with `set_viewport`
+### `set_viewport`

-If your Python code has access to the viewport dimensions, then you can pass this in to the subject too.
-Both numbers should be positive integers; note the order is width followed by height.
-For example:
+Set the viewport dimensions as below.
+Both numbers should be positive integers in the order width followed by height.

 ```python
 s.set_viewport(300, 200)
 ```

-### Set color depth with `set_color_depth`
+### `set_color_depth`

-If your Python code has access to the bit depth of the device's color palette for displaying images, then you can pass this in to the subject too.
+Set the bit depth of the device's color palette for displaying images as below.
 The number should be a positive integer, in bits per pixel.
 For example:

 ```python
 s.set_color_depth(32)
 ```

-### Set timezone with `set_timezone`
+### `set_timezone`

 This method lets you pass a user's timezone into Snowplow.
 The timezone should be a string.